-Identify more than 60 species of gemstones, distinguish natural gems from synthetics, and detect gem treatments.
-Practice testing procedures and techniques on stones.
-Learn the tools of the trade and how they help reveal gem properties essential to identification.
-Study the latest gem treatments, and how illumination techniques can facilitate the identification process.
-Learn how to use gemological laboratory services and gem identification skills to protect your business from costly mistakes.
+Practice identifying more than 60 species of gemstones, distinguishing natural gems from synthetics and detecting gem treatments.
+You will carry out testing procedures and techniques on sets of practice stones.
+Additionally, the course covers how – and when – to use gemological laboratory services and how to use gem identification skills to protect your business from costly mistakes.
 Includes the Gem Identification Lab Manual PDF and instructional videos.
 The final practical exam is open book and proctored; see the Education Catalog for details.